Preparing for Your Appointment

 Create a summary of current diagnoses, symptoms, and medications.
 Symptoms can change over time, but having a current 1-2 page summary document of recent symptoms, intermittent symptoms, current medications and diagnoses can give your caregiver a snapshot of the health issues.
 If you have had significant past health problems or abnormalities, list those as well.
 What triggers make you worse?
 What helps to manage your symptoms?
 List what therapies, medications, supplements, etc. that you have tried and if they improved your symptoms.
 Sometimes physicians assume that we are seeking medications, when in fact we have tried meditation, counseling, exercise, physical therapy, acupuncture, etc. without any improvement in symptoms.

 Chart your symptoms for the month before your doctor’s visit.
 Some doctors aren’t interested in this kind of chart, but the best doctors are glad to see the data that you can provide about when certain symptoms develop in an effort to prevent them.
 It is particularly helpful when trying to answer questions about frequency and severity of symptoms in the doctor’s office.
-These are some symptoms that we track – use this as a guide, but tailor it to your most common health problems like dizziness, fainting, or heart palpitations.

 Consider an initial appointment to establish care.
 When getting a new primary care doctor, consider making an initial appointment to get acquainted with your doctor and to establish a friendly rapport, before digging in to specific medical issues.